 Employment screening for a prospective employer or added to a Background Check are done during normal business hours only.
 Fingerprints for Handgun Permits must be done electronically at one of the States L1 certified sites.

-Permits applications are available for South Bend City residents only (County residents must go to the County Jail).
+Permit applications are available for South Bend City residents only (County residents must go to the County Jail).
 The application process is done online.
-There will be an application fee for the State that can be paid online.
+There will be an application fee for the State that is paid online.
 Fingerprints for Handgun Permits must be done electronically at one of the States L1 certified sites.
 The above fee must be paid at the South Bend Police Department after your application and fingerprints are completed.

 Your vehicle may not be available for immediate release due to an investigation.
 If your car is able to be released you will need to bring ALL items listed below to the Police Station before it will be released.

 • Current Legal Vehicle Owner Must Be Present

 • VALID Licensed Driver (with Photo License present) to operate the vehicle.
 If the vehicle is to be towed to a residence you must provide a VALID State issued ID

 • Proof Of Proper and Current (not expired or out of date) Registration

 • Proof of VALID Current Insurance in effect showing coverage dates and vehicle description

 • If recently purchased, a proper and valid Bill of Sale and/or Title

 Photos: $1.00 per photo